Portrait of Francesco d'Este: Reverse

-The reverse of the panel shows a coat of arms consisting of the family arms quartered with representations of the honours bestowed to the d'Este family by Charles VII of France by letters patent in January 1431.
+The reverse of the panel shows a coat of arms consisting of the family arms quartered with representations of the honours bestowed on the d'Este family by Charles VII of France by letters patent in January 1431.
 The coat of arms is held by two lynxes-a pun on the word Leonello, his father's first name; another of the animal sits blindfolded on the arms.
-On either side of the animal are the letters M E - assumed to be abbreviations for Marchio Estenis (Marquis of Este), although they could equally stand for "Marchio Estenses" a title know to have been used by Leonello.
-On both sides, these letters are bound by tasseled chord.
-Lettering resembling inscription in the later gothic style above these reads VOIR TOUT (to see all) and is reminiscent of Leonello's motto Quade Vides ne Vide (Shut your eyes to what you see), the latter described by art historian Robert Fry as indicative of the "idea of astuteness, the most necessary virtue for a ruler of Leonello's type.
+On either side of the animal are the letters M E - assumed to be abbreviations for Marchio Estenis (Marquis of Este).
+However, they could equally stand for "Marchio Estenses", a title known to have been used by Leonello.
+On both sides, these letters are bound by tasselled chord.
+Lettering resembling inscription in the later gothic style above these reads VOIR TOUT (to see all).
+It is reminiscent of Leonello's motto Quade Vides ne Vide (Shut your eyes to what you see), the latter described by art historian Robert Fry as indicative of the "idea of astuteness, the most necessary virtue for a ruler of Leonello's type.